-- Place the butter and chocolate in a bowl over a pan simmering water but don’t let the water touch the bottom of the bowl.
+- Preheat the oven to 160ºC fan 170ºC conventional.
+Place the butter and chocolate in a bowl over a pan simmering water but don’t let the water touch the bottom of the bowl.
 Let the butter and chocolate melt and mix well.

 - In a separate medium bowl using an electric hand whisk set to high whisk the sugar and eggs until very light, thick and fluffy.

 - Pour the melted chocolate and butter mixture into the bowl with the eggs and sugar and whisk well.
 Add in the cocoa, plain flour baking powder, and salt.
 Mix well.

 - Using an ice cream scoop drop the cookie dough onto a lined baking tray being sure to leave lots of space between each cookie.
 The dough will be quite wet and the cookies will spread as they bake.
 Sprinkle with sea salt if using.